Inclusive Curriculum and Assessment

 Guiding Questions:

-How much do we understand about how our assessments influence the groups and classes we are placed in?
-Do our teachers talk to us about our test scores and why we are placed in certain groups?
-Do they work with us to set goals based on our assessment scores?
+Do our teachers talk to us about our test scores and why we are placed in certain groups and classes?
+Do they work with us to set class and individual goals based on our assessment scores?

 Exploring

-We rarely see how the results from our assessments influence the groups and classes we are placed in.
+We rarely (about 1-2 times per year) see how our assessment results influence the groups and/or classes we are placed in.

 Growing